Signup for our PA Travel Newsletter

 Admission to the NFL Draft Experience is free, but fans must register via the NFL OnePass app.
 Seating in the main Draft Theater is limited and requires pre-registration or invitation.

 During the 2026 NFL Draft in Pittsburgh, fans can take part in the NFL Draft Experience, the league’s official fan festival.
-Open all of Draft weekend, this free festival features interactive games, live entertainment, player appearances, and photo opportunities with the Vince Lombardi Trophy.
+Open all of Draft Weekend, this free festival features interactive games, live entertainment, player appearances, and photo opportunities with the Vince Lombardi Trophy.
 Centered around the North Shore, Point State Park, and Acrisure Stadium, the NFL Draft Experience puts visitors right in the heart of Pittsburgh’s action.

 From stops like the Duquesne Incline to the Steelers Hall of Honor Museum, our Draft Weekend guide will have you exploring Pittsburgh like a local between picks.